Here are the best pre-theatre dinner menus and most interesting restaurants within minutes of London’s major theatres

 Bocca Di Lupo

 Charming, unpretentious and affordable: that’s what you want from a pre-theatre dinner and that’s exactly what makes Soho’s Bocca Di Lupo a great choice.
-Their pre and post-theatre specials (available from 5 – 6:30pm or 9:30 -11pm) will get you a starter, main and salad for just £15, plus a dessert and espresso for an extra £7.
-Fill up on fritto misto, handmade pasta and dolci with no anxiety about the bill, and then stroll over to your show in loads of time.
+Their pre-theatre specials (available until 6.30pm during the week) will get you a starter and a main just £18, plus a dessert for an extra £7.
+Fill up on fritto misto and handmade pasta with no anxiety about the bill, and then stroll over to your show in loads of time.
+And if you want a drink post-play, you can head in for their post-theatre wine offering (from 9.30 onwards) where you can get them to open up any bottle on their list for you to try a glass from.

 12 Archer St, London W1D 7BB